dharmapp/Numerical-Methods-For-Physics/README.md

 Code of numerical solution in physical problems.
-Written in Python language.
+Written in Python and MATLAB language.

 The codes are written by Dharma P. Permana.